 - Resource Specialist Program (RSP) Students generally participate in this special education for a portion of the day and receive most of their instruction in a regular education class.
-An RSP teacher and an instructional aide provide services to students based on each student's Individualized Educational Plan (IEP).
+An RSP teacher and an instructional aide provide services to students in the Learning Lab or in their classroom based on each student's Individualized Educational Plan (IEP).
 Contact the teacher, principal, RSP teacher, or school psychologist for more information. - Special Day Class (SDC) Students who need more extensive special education support may qualify for assistance through the SDC program.
 The SDC teacher and instructional aides provide small group and individual instruction to students based on each student's Individualized Educational Plan (IEP).
 Contact the principal or school psychologist for more information. - Speech and Language Beginning at age three, referred students are assessed by a Speech and Language Pathologist.
-Students who need services are given speech and/or language instruction in a small group setting based on their Individualized Education Plan (IEP). - Adaptive Physical Education Qualifying students are given adaptive physical education on gross motor activities by a trained Adaptive Physical Education teacher based on the student's Individual Education Plan (IEP) - Occupational Therapy Qualifying students are given occupational therapy on fine motor activities by a trained Occupational Therapist based on the student's Individual Education Plan (IEP) - Preschool Special Education Services are available for qualifying children ages 3 5 years of age in a half-day program based on each student's IEP goals and objectives.
+Students who need services are given speech and/or language instruction in a small group setting based on their Individualized Education Plan (IEP). - Adaptive Physical Education Qualifying students are given adaptive physical education on gross motor activities by a trained Adaptive Physical Education teacher. - Occupational Therapy Qualifying students are given occupational therapy on fine motor activities by a trained Occupational Therapist. - Preschool Special Education Services are available for qualifying children ages 3 5 years of age in a half-day program based on each student's IEP goals and objectives.